 School trip phones are available and should be booked in advance of the trip through Bedales Teaching Support.
-Where possible and appropriate, all trip staff should carry a trip phone, which should contain all student and other trip staff mobile phone numbers, as well as Bedales On Call staff numbers, for emergency use.
+Where possible and appropriate, all trip staff should carry a trip phone, which should contain all student and other trip staff mobile phone numbers (e.g. in a WhatsApp group), as well as Bedales On Call staff numbers, for emergency use.
 Students should be given appropriate staff trip phone numbers, and parents should be given the Trip Leader's school/trip phone number.
 School trip phones can be used to take photographs which include images of students, to be shared with External Relations for marketing purposes.